24/7 Emergency Service

 Cold radiators, kettling boiler, sky-high heating bills?
 A proper power flush clears the magnetite sludge behind all three.

-Gas Safe engineers, Kamco machines, Sentinel and Fernox chemicals, Worcester and Vaillant warranty-compliant.
+Gas Safe engineers, Kamco machines, Sentinel and Fernox chemicals, BS 7593:2019 flush certificate provided.
 Covering every London borough 7 days a week.

-From £350 fixed price - all chemicals and inhibitor included
+From £450 fixed price — chemicals, inhibitor & certificate all included

 What a Power Flush Actually Does